oak-hu/oak-hu.github.io/content/Autumn 2024/Knowledge & Reality.md

 Most of these were written starting around midnight before the weekly morning deadline, but almost all of them apparently out great.
+(Most include some embarrassing slip-ups, though.)
 I really liked my tutor, Daniel Kodsi (we'd exchanged something like 2000 words via email before term started), and I think I learned a lot.

 ### Week 1: Theories of Knowledge